 |Authentication header||51||For security purpose and carries authentication information|

 IPv6 Addressing Modes

-IPv6 offers many addressing modes which are same as defined in IPv4 and a new mode i.e. anycast addressing mode is introduced.
+IPv6 offers many addressing modes that are the same as defined in IPv4 and a new mode i.e. anycast addressing mode is introduced.

 Let’s understand with the help of an Example.